 3. You have worked with many companies in the past.
-Mikael M Melo, can you discuss the projects you did with etalk, The Cannes Film Festival, The Feldman Agency, Buzzfeed, iHeartRadio, CF Toronto Eaton Centre & YouTube’s Buffer Festival.
+Can you discuss the projects you did with etalk, The Cannes Film Festival, The Feldman Agency, Buzzfeed, iHeartRadio, CF Toronto Eaton Centre & YouTube’s Buffer Festival.

 Yah, it’s very weird because when I was younger these were companies I idolized, so to have them on my resume feels surreal.
 Every company I’ve worked for I’ve worn a different hat: social media manager, production assistant, writer, content creator, reporter, etc. However, all of them have been in the entertainment and digital world – which is where my true passion lies.
 All of them have been such wonderful experiences, I’ve learned and grown a lot from them each of them.
 I’m still super young still, so I’m excited to see where I’ll work next, but I’m very thankful for the opportunities I’ve had before me.